Heziode/tron-multiplayer/README.md

 Exemple : **java -jar -Dtron.gui=false -Dtron.coal="5 3" -Dtron.nbCoal="1 2" -Dtron.gridSize=7 Tron_Multiplayer.jar**

-This will launch a game without graphical interface and a solo player with a depth of calculation of 5 against a coalition of 2 players with a depth of calculation of 3 on a grid of 7 by 7.
+This will launch a game without a graphical use interface (GUI) and a solo player with a depth of calculation of 5 against a coalition of 2 players with a depth of calculation of 3 on a grid of 7 by 7.

 ## Export results of a game in CSV format